nityam10000/laravel-multi-vendor-e-commerce-application/README.md

 ## Application Routes and API Endpoints:
 All application routes & API endpoints are defined in both the **[web.php](routes/web.php)** file (Frontend and Admin Panel routes) and **[api.php](routes/api.php)** file (API Endpoints).

-## API Endpoints:
-> ***\*\* Check the application API Collection on my Postman Profile: https://www.postman.com/ahmed-yahya/workspace/my-public-portfolio-postman-workspace/collection/28181483-179adc20-2dcc-426c-a755-5a48da9ca7a4***

-> ***\*\* Also, you can test the API Endpoints yourself using Postman.
-Here is the API's Postman Collection .json file [API Postman Collection file](<Postman Collection of API Endpoints/Multi-vendor E-commerce Application API.postman_collection.json>) that you can download and import into your Postman.***

 ## Installation & Configuration: